IBMStreams/pypi.streamsx.eventstreams/README.md

 ## Test

 Package can be tested with TopologyTester using the Streaming Analytics service and Event Streams service on IBM Cloud.
+Use Python 3.5 for tests with Streaming Analytics!

 | Environment variable | content |
 | --- | --- |